Simone Finn, Baroness Finn

 Simone Jari Finn, Baroness Finn (born 10 June 1968), is a British-American businesswoman and Conservative politician who served as Downing Street Deputy Chief of Staff from February 2021 until the end of the second Johnson Ministry.
+She has been Shadow Minister for the Cabinet Office since November 2024.

 A member of the House of Lords since 2015, she is a former government adviser on industrial relations, efficiency and civil service reform.
 She co-founded Francis Maude Associates, a consultancy firm specialising in government efficiency.
 She was appointed a non-executive board member for the Cabinet Office in May 2020.

 Early life and education

 Simone Kubes was born in the US to a Welsh mother and a father who had defected from Communist Czechoslovakia.
 She grew up in Swansea and attended her local comprehensive school.
 She graduated from Lady Margaret Hall, Oxford University, with a degree in history.
-Being born in the U.S. to non-diplomats, Finn is a natural-born citizen of the United States, and inherited her mother's British nationality.
+Being born in the U.S. to non-diplomats, Finn has birthright citizenship of the United States, and inherited her mother's British nationality.